 Smoke and Carbon Monoxide Alarms

-Information for landlords and tenants to fit smoke and carbon monoxide alarms in rental properties is available here
+Information for landlords and tenants to fit smoke and carbon monoxide alarms in rental properties is available in this Statement of Principles.

 Government 'How to' Guides

-Government 'how to' guides that include checklists for new and existing tenants, landlords and letting agents can be found here.
+Government 'how to' guides that include checklists for new and existing tenants, landlords and letting agents can be found on the Gov.UK website.